Usman Buzdar

-Belonging from a Baloch family, he is a minor feudal and the Tumandar of the Baloch tribe Buzdar, since April 2019.
+Belonging to a Baloch family, he is a minor feudal and the tumandar of the Baloch tribe Buzdar, since 2019.
 He served as Tehsil Nazim of Tehsil Tribal Area from 2001 to 2008.

 Early life and education

-Buzdar was born in May 1969 in Dera Ghazi Khan to Sardar Fateh Muhammad Buzdar.
+Buzdar was born on 1 May 1969 in Dera Ghazi Khan to Sardar Fateh Muhammad Buzdar.
 He belongs to the Buzdar clan, which is a Baloch tribe settled in southern Punjab.
 Buzdar received his early education from Government Boys Primary School in Barthi, Punjab.
-He completed his Intermediate-level education from a government college in Multan and received a bachelors degree in law from the Law College, Multan.
+He completed his Intermediate-level education from a government college in Multan and received a bachelor's degree in law from the Law College, Multan.
 It was there that he practiced law at consumer courts for three years.
 He received a master's degree in political science from Bahauddin Zakariya University.

 Political career

 He is known to have changed many political parties.
 In 2001, Buzdar joined Pakistan Muslim League (Q) (PML-Q).
 In August 2001, he was elected Tehsil Nazim of Koh e Sulieman, a tribal area where he served until 2008.

 He quit the PML-Q after 2008 general election and joined a forward bloc.
 According to another report, he remained politically affiliated with PML-Q until 2011.

 He joined the Pakistan Muslim League (Nawaz) (PML-N) prior to the 2013 general election and ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-241 (Dera Ghazi Khan-II), but was defeated by Khawaja Muhammad Nizam-ul-Mehmood.

 Prior to the 2018 general election, Buzdar along with other rogue PML-N members joined Janoobi Punjab Suba Mahaz, a bloc that advocated for the creation of South Punjab province.
 When Janoobi Punjab Suba Mahaz merged with the PTI in May 2018, Buzdar became a member of that party.
 He won the election to the Punjab Assembly constituency PP-286 Dera Ghazi Khan-II on a PTI ticket.

 He was running for a seat in the Provincial Assembly from PP-286 in the 2024 Punjab provincial election, until he abruptly was removed from the party by chairman Imran Khan on 1 August 2023.
 He later withdrew from 2024 election and his brother ran for seat as an independent candidate.